Anitta (singer): Legacy and impact

-Anitta is the biggest pop star in Brazil in years, and is the Brazilian artist with the greatest international exposure, referenced by several magazines, renowned websites, and even by the Grammy, as the Queen of Brazilian Pop.
-Additionally, she has become one of the most acclaimed Latin artists in recent memory.
-The singer was elected in 2018 by Billboard as the 7th most influential artist in the world, on the Billboard Social 50 list, which listed the 50 most influential artists on social networks.
-In 2022 she won the recognition award for her cultural impact and for being the ambassador of Brazilian music at the WSJ.
+Anitta is one of the biggest pop stars in Brazil in recent years and the Brazilian artist with the greatest international exposure, referenced by several magazines, websites, and by the Grammys as the Queen of Brazilian Pop.
+Additionally, she has become one of the most acclaimed Latin artists.
+In 2018, she was elected by Billboard as the 7th most influential artist in the world on the Billboard Social 50 list, which ranks the 50 most influential artists on social media.
+In 2022, she received a recognition award for her cultural impact and for being the ambassador of Brazilian music at WSJ.
 Magazine.

-The singer is cited several times as the "First Brazilian", as she is always opening doors that no artist born in Brazil has ever crossed.
-She is often cited as the biggest name in Brazilian funk and pop today, being the exponent of the rhythm to the world, being credited by Billboard as being responsible for the Latin Grammy to update what was understood as urban music and include Brazilian funk for the first time among the genres that make up the concept.
+She is often cited as the leading name in Brazilian funk and pop, being recognized as the exponent of the rhythm worldwide.
+Billboard credits her with prompting the Latin Grammys to update their understanding of urban music and to include Brazilian funk for the first time among the genres that comprise this concept.
+In March 2023, the Latin Recording Academy of the Latin Grammy Awards announced changes and additions to categories in the awards ceremony, including the Best Portuguese-Language Urban Performance.
+This new category acknowledges the growth of urban music in Portuguese and the importance of the Brazilian and Portuguese music markets to the global music industry.
+According to Variety and other magazines, Anitta played a key role in advocating for the inclusion of this new category in the awards ceremony, stating, "[...]
+With the addition of the Best Portuguese-Language Urban Performance category, the Academy is responding to the rise of music in Brazil and Portugal, where artists like Anitta have gained global recognition. [...]".

-In addition to music, the singer became the third most influential personality in politics in Brazil, especially in 2022, behind former president Jair Bolsonaro and influencer Felipe Neto.
-Several news portals report that Anitta played a key role in putting pressure on politicians in votes on issues involving the environment, culture, racism and homophobia, being a direct enemy of Jair Bolsonaro.
-The singer, along with other artists, strengthened support for the rival candidate of former President Bolsonaro, then President Lula.
-Anitta's support came more precisely when encouraging young people aged 16 to 18 to obtain their electoral documents, the effect attracted more than 2 million teenagers, the youth enlistment campaign and the regularization of the electoral title led the Superior Electoral Court to register a record of registrations, of more than 8.5 million requests for assistance on the electoral situation.
+In addition to her musical achievements, the singer became the third most influential personality in politics in Brazil in 2022, following former president Jair Bolsonaro and influencer Felipe Neto.
+Several news outlets report that Anitta played a key role in pressuring politicians regarding votes on issues involving the environment, culture, racism and homophobia, directly opposing Jair Bolsonaro.
+Along with other artists, she supported the rival candidate of former President Bolsonaro, Lula.
+Anitta's advocacy was particularly evident when she encouraged young people aged 16 to 18 to obtain their electoral documents.
+This initiative attracted more than 2 million teenagers, and the youth enlistment campaign, along with the regularization of electoral titles, led the Superior Electoral Court to register a record of over 8.5 million requests for assistance regarding electoral status.